5argon/Minefield/README.md

 public class ModeSelectNavigationBeacon : NavigationBeacon<ModeSelectScreen.Navigation> { }
 ```

 You are now ready to attach these new component classes to any `GameObject` in the scene.
 If it is a `NavigationBeacon<>`, the point of attach should be the raycast receiving elements, which depends if you got a `Button`, `EventTrigger`, or something else.
 The test tools can help you click on these objects.

+Note that Minefield *knows how to bubble up events* like uGUI event system.
+One common case is the default `Button` from the right click create menu.
+The object holding event handlers is the `Button` (`IPointerClickHandler` you see as "on click" on the inspector), however inside the button there is a text with blocks raycast.
+The text don't have any event handlers but it will be the first thing that the raycast hit and got chosen.
+Because this text has no handlers, the event bubbled up the hierarchy to reach the button anyways.
+What I want to say is that if you attach `NavigationBeacon` on the text you could still click on it and have the event on higher object invoked.

 If `LabelBeacon<>`, then it could be any `GameObject`.

 ### Script icon tools